AugurProject/augur-walkthrough/forking.md

 - [x] The Create menu item should be disabled.
 If you navigate directly to the Create Market url, the tx to create a market should fail.
 - [x] Verify that it is still possible to trade on markets, including the forking market.
 - [x] Verify that the forking market can't be finalized during forking period.
 This can be attempted using the flash script.
+- [ ] Verify that you can claim your REP from the forking market and that the REP is migrated to the appropriate universe.

 ## Disavow REP